This article is part of The Immigrants’ Civil War. Scroll to the bottom for a complete list of articles.

 More than a thousand Union soldiers, many of whom were foreign-born, were captured by the Confederates, a fact that didn’t escape the notice of the Southerners.
 This was soon exaggerated into an image of native-born Confederates squaring off against an army of foreign hirelings, as evinced by Private Drury Gibson in a letter home to his sister on August 1, 1861: “The northern army seems to be principally composed of foreigners, such as Elksworths Fire Zouaves, they are fighting for plunder.”21

-Ironically, Drury’s own unit, the 1st Louisiana Special Battalion, the Tigers, was itself made up largely of Irish immigrants.
+Ironically, Drury Gibson’s own unit, the 1st Louisiana Special Battalion, the Tigers, itself included many Irish immigrants.

 The commander of the 1st Louisiana, Major Wheat, would survive wounds that he had been told would kill him.
 In his after-action report, Wheat noted how his men persevered after he had been shot: